Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/visuals/README.md

 This lack of awareness isn’t just a communication issue — it reflects a deeper disconnect between systems and the people they claim to support.

 Decentralized platforms like HypnoNeuro provide direct, user-controlled access that doesn’t depend on workplace clarity or HR gatekeeping.

+---

+## Insight: Fear of Supervisor Judgment Limits Openness

+When asked if they feel comfortable discussing mental health with their supervisor, many respondents said **No** or **Some of them**, indicating hesitancy or fear of judgment.

+This confirms a clear lack of psychological safety in the workplace, and strengthens the case for **anonymous, non-employer-linked support systems** like HypnoNeuro — where help is available without the need for uncomfortable disclosures.